Recognized as one of Montreal's Top Employers (2018)

-- Concordia University provides exceptional family-friendly benefits including a full year of paid leave for employees who are new mothers and parental leave top-up for fathers and adoptive parents (to 93% of salary for between 32 to 37 weeks, depending on the employee) -- additionally, employees can extend their leave into an unpaid leave of absence and can take advantage of onsite daycare upon their return
+- Concordia University provides exceptional family-friendly benefits, including a full year of paid leave for employees who are new mothers, and parental leave top-up payments for fathers and adoptive parents (to 93% of salary ranging from 32 to 37 weeks, depending on the employee) -- employees can also extend their leave into an unpaid leave of absence as well as take advantage of onsite daycare upon their return

 - Concordia University helps employees plan securely for the future with contributions to a defined benefit pension plan and health benefits that extend to retirees (with no age limit)